Skip to main content

 Appointment booked or call flagged

 If schedule access is available, Aida can complete the booking and send an SMS confirmation.
-If not, it prepares the appointment request for your team with a full transcript.
+If not, it prepares the appointment request for your team with call notes or a transcript where configured.

-Your team reviews the complete call log when they arrive.
-Every interaction has a full transcript, structured data record, and outcome for the practice audit trail.
+Your team reviews the configured call record when they arrive.
+Interactions can include a transcript, structured data record, and outcome for staff review.

 PIPEDA-aware implementation for dental practices.